stellfoundry/gx-ai/benchmarks/linear/ITG_miller/README.md

-this test runs a linear ITG instability calculation using a Cyclone-base-case-like circular Miller geometry. this test uses adiabatic electrons.
+This test runs a linear ITG instability calculation using a circular Miller geometry with Cyclone-base-case-like parameters.
+This test uses a Boltzmann adiabatic electron response.

-to run the test, simply use
+To run the test, simply use
 ```
 [/path/to/]gx itg_miller_adiabatic_electrons.in
 ```

-to check the results, use
+To check the results, use
 ```
 python plot-gams.py itg_miller_adiabatic_electrons.nc itg_miller_adiabatic_electrons_correct.nc
 ```